New Scholar Information

 - Valid F-1 or J-1 visa stamp

-- A copy of your Spring 2021 schedule or enrollment verification
+- A copy of your Fall 2021 schedule or enrollment verification

 Carry them with you and do not put documents in your luggage.
 If you need a travel signature or your travel signature will be more than 1 year old at the time you plan to return, please schedule an appointment to visit the Global Engagement Office and receive an update travel signature.